Tools4everBV/HelloID-Conn-SA-Full-SharePoint-Online-CreateSite/README.md

 <!-- Description -->
 ## Description
 This HelloID Service Automation Delegated Form provides SharePoint Online functionality.
 The following options are available:
  1. Enter a title for the new site
- 2. Select an available template
- 3. Set the owner of the site
+ 2. Set the owner of the site
- 4. Confirm the changes
+ 3. Confirm the changes

 ## Versioning
 | Version | Description | Date |